rTOF-INDICATOR/Mortality-Risk-Score/README.md

 # Mortality-Risk-Score

+To download the risk calculator, select the green "< > Code" button, followed by "Download ZIP".
 The risk score calculator can be found in "rTOF risk calculator.xlsx".
 An example input and output is provided.
-To download the spreadsheet, select the green "< > Code" button, followed by "Download ZIP".

 This risk score can be used to risk stratify patients with repaired tetralogy of Fallot.